-The Net Data Trust score (NDT) is a new metric introduced in For Love or MoneyTM 2019 to assess the level of confidence members have in loyalty programs to safeguard their personal details and data.
+The Net Data Trust score (NDT) is a new metric introduced in 2019 to assess the level of confidence members have in loyalty programs to safeguard their personal details and data.

 • There is a trust issue!
-The 2019 benchmark result suggests that Australian and New Zealand members have a similar level of distrust in loyalty programs to safeguard their details.
+The 2019 benchmark result of members trusting loyalty programs with their personal details and data is - 38.